Is my retirement income taxed?

 What type of policies does the levy apply to?

-The levy applies to all pension policies i.e. company pension schemes, buy out bonds, personal pensions and PRSAs.
+The levy applies to all company pension schemes, buy out bonds, personal pensions and PRSAs.

 What products are exempt from the levy?

-The levy does not apply to ARF/AMRF, annuity and vested (post-retirement) PRSA contracts (PRSAs where the pension lump sum has been taken).
+The levy does not apply to ARFs, AMRFs, annuity and vested PRSAs (PRSAs where the pension lump sum has been taken).
 Nor does it apply to savings or investment policies.

 If I take my retirement benefits this year, will I be subject to this levy next year?

-If you have taken your benefits on or before the 30 June 2011, there is no levy payable.
+If you tke your benefits on or between 1 January and 29 June, there is no levy payable for that year.

-If your policy is in force on the 30 June each year from 2011 to 2014 then the levy will be applicable for each of those years.
+If your policy is in force on the 30 June then the levy will apply and be deducted.